graylewis/GPT-AA/README.md

   * This means, for example, that GPT-3 can interpolate between scores i.e. GPT-3 could be fed examples of a 0/10, 5/10, and a 10/10 and be able to infer what a 3/10 or 7/10 would look like.

 2. The Config File
-  * tl;dr The examples being provided in the form of a JSON file form an implicit rubric which GPT-3 uses to grade novel answers.
+  * The examples being provided in the form of a JSON file form an implicit rubric which GPT-3 uses to grade novel answers.
 It's important to note that usage of the tool does NOT eliminate human bias from the grading process since the training process relies on human-generated input both for the formation of the implicit rubric and the pre-training of the GPT-3 model.

   * genConfig.py is a convenience tool for inputting these training examples into the required format for classification.
 Essentially, genConfig.py will ask for a series of answers at specific scores, and then store them in an appropriately formatted JSON file.
 Any (sensible) novel answer can be scored against a generated configuration file.